- COURSE: Honours; Postgraduate Degree

 Brand Communication Strategy and Planning

 The purpose of the Brand Communication Strategy and Planning module is to enable the student to practically develop brand positioning which will drive communication strategy.
 Students will engage with various strategic models and multiple brand communication channels and tools to develop brand communication strategies and plans.
-An insight-based critical evaluation and analysis of all touch points will facilitate alternative and disruptive thinking.
+An insight-based critical evaluation and analysis of all touch points will facilitate human-centric innovative thinking.

 Channel and Media Planning